ConwaySabini/MyStockWatch/README.md

   I used financial and news APIs to fetch the relevant data for the application and Auth0 for user authorization.
   I Designed the front end with Bulma, component based architecture, and react hooks.
   The server and API was implemented with NodeJS, Express, and MongoDB for storing the users, stock data, etc.

+  To run this code locally, you can clone the repo and run npm install or yarn install to get all of the dependencies.
+  Then change the directory to the client and run npm install or yarn install again to get all of the client dependencies.
+  You will need to create your own environment variables in a file with a mongoDB database in order for the API calls to the financial data and back-end to work.
+In the base directory, run docker-compose build to create the deployment image.
+  Then run docker-compose up to run the image which will contain both the front end and the back end in a single docker image.